YosysHQ/nextpnr/README.md

 nextpnr aims to be a vendor neutral, timing driven, FOSS FPGA place and route tool.

-Currently nextpnr supports;
+Currently nextpnr supports:
- * Lattice iCE40 devices supported by [Project IceStorm](http://www.clifford.at/icestorm/),
+ * Lattice iCE40 devices supported by [Project IceStorm](http://www.clifford.at/icestorm/)
- * *(experimental)* Lattice ECP5 devices supported by [Project Trellis](https://github.com/SymbiFlow/prjtrellis),
+ * *(experimental)* Lattice ECP5 devices supported by [Project Trellis](https://github.com/SymbiFlow/prjtrellis)
  * *(experimental)* a "generic" back-end for user-defined architectures

 We hope to see Xilinx 7 Series thanks to
-[Project X-Ray](https://github.com/SymbiFlow/prjxray) and even more vendor's FPGAs supported in the future.
-We would love your help in developing this awesome new project.
+[Project X-Ray](https://github.com/SymbiFlow/prjxray) and even more FPGA families supported in the future.
+We would love your help in developing this awesome new project!

 Here is a screenshot of nextpnr for iCE40.
 Build instructions and [getting started notes](#getting-started) can be found below.